shuanglufeixxxx/wulei-angular-jwt/README.md

 # WuLei

-A web frontend project for Wulei Fansite Demo.
+The frontend source code for Wulei fansite project.\
+This is the updated version of my old repository https://github.com/sparrowtree/wulei\
 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.6.3.

 ## Setup project